Are you among the millions of workers who have fallen behind on retirement savings?

 3. Exploit every investment opportunity

-Sure, you can invest in your 401(k) — and you should do so at least enough to get full employer matching funds, says Nola Kulig, a Certified Financial Planner with Kulig Financial Advisors in Longmeadow, Massachusetts.
+Sure, you can invest in your 401(k), and you should, at least with enough to get full employer matching funds, Nola Kulig, a Certified Financial Planner and founder of Kulig Financial Advisors in Longmeadow, Massachusetts, tells Money Talks News.

 But don’t stop there.

-Kulig notes that some employers will also match contributions to your health savings account.
-As we have reported, a health savings account can be a great hidden way to save for retirement.
+Some employers also match contributions to a health savings account, which can be a great hidden way to save for retirement.
 Check it out.

 “Then, I would maximize IRA contributions — Roth or traditional — depending on what is possible given income,” Kulig says.